 Located on the outskirts of Wilmington, in a suburb called Ogden, I’ve passed The Sour Barn many times and thought about stopping there.
 The parking lot is always packed, a variety of food trucks are frequently on hand and I’ve heard nothing but good things.
 I decided Saint Patrick’s Day was the perfect day to visit.

-Walking around Lafayette Village in North Raleigh is one of my favorite ways to pass the town.
+Walking around Lafayette Village in North Raleigh is one of my favorite ways to pass the time.
 It’s an adorable European-style village in the middle of suburban Raleigh that approximates a small town in France but actually houses locally-owned gourmet restaurants and upscale shopping.
 It was on one of my strolls around the village, that I happened upon Jubala Village Coffee located on the perimeter of the shopping center.

 Kids are born with devices attached to their hands.
 The milestone for technology is practically non-existent.
 I remember begging my mom to let me get a cellphone.
 Then on my thirteenth birthday how proud and elated I was to finally receive one.
 My sister had an iPod Touch when she was five and had seemingly unlimited access to Netflix.